m2osw/iplock/README.md

 The `log` variable means that we add a `-j LOG` rule before the other rule(s).
 In iptables parlance, this is an action.
 We simplify for you having a single rule implementing both features at once.

+Some of the rules parameters support plural and singular names when one or more can be specified.

+Sections do not exist in iptables.
+We use such to automatically sort rules in _groups_.
+We can more easily sort rules in the correct order for the final list of rules to upload to the iptables.

+The sections support a name.
+By placing a rule in a section, it is simply added at the end.
+You can also force your rule(s) to appear before or after another rule if necessary.

+Note that sections are not specific to a chain.
+Rules appearing in different chains can be placed in the same section.

 ### `table::<table-name>::prefix`